textX/textX/docs/grammar.md

         red blue red green
         blue green

+    Consider this example:

+        Modifier:
+            (static?='static' final?='final' visibility=Visibility)*
+        ;

+        Visibility:
+            'public' | 'private' | 'protected';

+    We want to provide modifiers to the type declarations in our language.
+    Furthermore, we want modifiers to be written in any order user wants.
+    Previously we would use `zero or more` repetition like in the given example but he problem with that is user now might left out something that is important (like visibility in this case) or even worse specify something multiple times.
+And, from the standpoint of the grammar it would be valid.

+    With unordered groups you write:

+        Modifier:
+            (static?='static' final?='final' visibility=Visibility)#
+        ;

+        Visibility:
+            'public' | 'private' | 'protected';

+    Notice `#` operator.
+This operator can be applied to sequences only and defines that each element of the sequence must appear exactly once but the order is not relevant.

+    Following will match (thanks to `?=` operator, only visibility must be specified):

+        public
+        public static
+        final protected static
+        ...

 ### Assignments

 Assignments are used as a part of the meta-model deduction process.
 Each